Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 ```

 This module is compatible with PowerShell 5.1 and later versions.

+## Release Notes
+See the [Release Notes](ReleaseNotes.md) for detailed information on changes and updates in each version.

 ## Example Usage
 You are probably excited to get started!
 Here is a simple example of how to create an Adaptive Card using MvRAdaptiveCards: